 Mahale National Park

-Home to one of the world’s largest populations of eastern chimpanzees
+Home to Tanzania's largest population of eastern chimpanzees

 At the western tip of Tanzania, on the shore of Lake Tanganyika, lies a mountainous region boasting chimpanzees and rich biodiversity.
 The Greater Mahale Ecosystem, with the Mahale Mountains National Park at its core, contains a mosaic of overlapping montane forest and mountain grasslands at higher altitudes.
 It is an integral part of the globally recognized Eastern Afromontane biodiversity hotspot.
 Here, tropical rainforest animals, savannah and miombo woodland species such as elephants, and unique aquatic species are at home.
-Researchers began studying Mahale’s chimpanzees, the largest population in the world, starting in the 1960s.
+It is also the habitat of Tanzania’s largest population of chimpanzees and as such a good place for scientific studies, which started in the 1960s.

 - Mahale National Park size: 1,613 km²

 - Mahale ecosystem size: 20,000 km²

 - Project leader: Magnus Mosha